No court decision on Suez Canal’s claim over massive vessel - WTMJ

 Since it was freed, the Panama-flagged vessel, which carries cargo between Asia and Europe, has been ordered by authorities to remain in a holding lake mid-canal as its owner and the canal authority try to settle the compensation dispute.

-At first, the Suez Canal Authority demanded $916 million in compensation, which was later lowered to $600 million, the head of the canal authority, Lt.
-Gen. Osama Rabie, said in comments on a television program earlier this month.
+At first, the Suez Canal Authority demanded $916 million in compensation, which was later lowered to $550 million, the head of the canal authority, Lt.
+Gen. Osama Rabie, said in comments on a television program on Sunday.

 The compensation amount would account for the salvage operation, costs of stalled canal traffic and lost transit fees for the week the Ever Given blocked the canal.